tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/teo_security_policy.html.markdown

 The `detail` object supports the following:

 * `action` - (Optional, String) Action to take.
-* `i_d` - (Optional, Int) Template ID.Note: This field may return null, indicating that no valid value can be obtained.
+* `id` - (Optional, Int) Template ID.Note: This field may return null, indicating that no valid value can be obtained.
 * `mode` - (Optional, String) Template Name.Note: This field may return null, indicating that no valid value can be obtained.
 * `period` - (Optional, Int) Period.
 * `punish_time` - (Optional, Int) Punish time.